exercism/javascript/concepts/conditionals/about.md

 ```

 ## Nested If-Statements
 To nest another condition into the `else` statement you can use `else if`.
+Note that there is no `elseif` keyword in JavaScript.
+It is literally just `else` followed by another `if` statement.

 ```javascript
 if(condition1) {